paritosh-101/Basic-Financial-and-Misc-Advice/README.md

 ![NAV Graph](images/graph.png)

 Don't get mislead by graphs.
 What goes up must come down.
-What you are looking for is stable growth over a number of years instead of sudden growths that look appealing.<br><br>
+What you are looking for is stable growth over a number of years instead of sudden growths that look appealing. *This graph is not the best example of the point I'm trying to make.*<br><br>

 ![Portfolio](images/distribution1.png)
 ![Portfolio](images/distribution2.png)